BonnieSE/python/README.md

 **Day 15**: The input() method does not work on my spyder 2.7, so I tried to move my focus on while loop today.

 **Day 16**: Learned about Avoiding Infinite Loops & Moving Items from One List to Another.

+**Day 17**: Learned how to define a function to handle tasks and basic factors in a function "Def", parameters in the parentheses and arguments when we call the function.